ufowam/pairit/README.md

 to cover all that we wanted.
 The pitch went smoothly and we finished exactly at the 2 minute mark.

 After the pitch, one of the Microsoft judges asked us why not just use RDP?
-It took us a moment to realize what he was suggesting was windows Remote Desktop Protocol as a viable solution to our problem instead.
+It took us a moment to realize what he was suggesting was windows Remote Desktop Protocol as a viable solution instead.
-Our problems with RDP is of course you have to have a windows OS (or be willing to install additional software on other OS's like linux), configure your firewalls, install additional software for an IDE, and then give some remote user full access to your computer (no thanks).
+Our problems with RDP is of course you have to have a windows OS (or be willing to install additional software on other OS's), configure your firewalls, install additional software for an IDE, and then give some remote user full access to your computer (no thanks).
 Instead PairIT seeks to be a light weight solution with no strings attached, you simply need a web browser.